Grimtin10/Rainbow/README.md

 # Rainbow

-Rainbow is a bytecode runtime written in C# meant to give the user complete freedome over literally everything.
+Rainbow is a bytecode runtime written in C# meant to give the user complete freedom over literally everything.
 The goal is to acheive complete freedome while still promoting safe written code, and while also providing the tools to do so.